SourMesen/Mesen/Docs/content/apireference/Drawing.md

 height - *Integer* The rectangle's height
 color - *Integer* Color
 fill - *Boolean* Whether or not to draw an outline, or a filled rectangle.
 duration - *Integer* Number of frames to display (Default: 1 frame)
+delay - *Integer* Number of frames to wait before drawing the rectangle (Default: 0 frames)

 **Return value**
 *None*